racinmat/PDDL-docker/README.md

 Try to set longer duration in frequent actions with short duration.
 Setting e.g. 0.3 instead of 0.1 to vehicle boarding action makes solving many times faster.

 #### Optimal planners can not parse domain or problem file when run from command line
-Probably your files start with BOM or have windows line endings.
+Probably your files start with BOM or have dos line endings.
+That happens when you download files from web editor.

 To remove it, run this script **inside the docker container**:
 ```